Livian1107/simple-d3-chart-hello-world/README.md

 # Create a Hello World! chart using d3.js
-Start learning d3 with this simple Hello World chart
+Start learning d3 with this simple Hello World chart.

 Run HelloWorld.d3.html in a browser or tinker with it in your text editor.